A Neural Network Approach for Stochastic Optimal Control: Neural Network Approach

 \subsection{Neural Network Approximation}

 The first building block of our framework is to parameterize the value function using a neural network.
 Since finding an effective network architecture for any learning task is both crucial and an open research topic, we treat this as a modular component.
-Our framework can be used with any scalar-valued neural network that takes inputs in $\R^{d+1}$ as long as it is twice differentiable with respect to its inputs.
+Our framework can be used with any scalar-valued neural network that takes inputs in $\R^{d+1}$ as long as it is twice differentiable with respect to its last $d$ inputs; this is to allow computations of $\nabla \Phi$.

-Among the networks we use in our numerical experiments is the Multi-Layer Perceptron (MLP) model used in~\cite{raissi2018forward}.
+Among the networks we use in our numerical experiments is the multi-layer perceptron (MLP) model used in~\cite{raissi2018forward}.
 As an alternative, which also satisfies the regularity needed, we propose the residual network also used for deterministic control in~\cite{onken2020neural}.
 The network is given by